vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-toes-with-eyes-closed-with-history.md

 build mode for standing-on-toes-with-eyes-closed) I think the frequency is still good enough to build the little bit more that I need to get to my target of 30 seconds.

-The process is as follows:

-* Stand on my toes (both feet).
-Both the toes and the portion of the foot right before the toe can be in contact with the ground.

-* Close my eyes when the seconds counter hits a multiple of 5; note the current time.

-* Continue to try to stand until I lose balance and have to lift one of my feet and place it elsewhere; open my eyes and note the elapsed time.

-My goal is to keep trying (up to 5 attempts) until I clear the threshold on at least one attempt.

-Prior to 2024-11-19, I was using median instead of maximum, but maximum makes more sense given the increased threshold.

 ## History